A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 The Linh Ẩn temple had been planned as an afterthought, just a way of getting a glimpse at the waterfall but we ended up spending the best part of an hour and a half wandering around, climbing the statue and just taking in the sights.
 The photo’s online do not do it justice, it is so much bigger than it looks!
 We would recommend checking this out even if it wasn’t near the Elephant falls, the site is just so impressive and beautiful.

-After we were done admiring the temple we mounted our little scooter, posted a small donation in the box and headed to the other side of the falls.
+After we were done admiring the temple we mounted our little scooter, posted a small donation in the box and headed to the other side of the Elephant Falls.

 Getting to the Elephant Falls viewpoint - Elephant Coffee